 Listed below is the over-subscription criteria for Middlesbrough community schools.
 Some primary schools in Middlesbrough have become academies and foundation schools, see the status column on the pages showing primary school details.
 The majority of these schools have adopted the Local Authority's oversubscription criteria as below.
-The oversubscription criteria for Middlesbrough's Roman Catholic primary schools and those schools with oversubscription criteria different to the LA are listed in Appendix A.
+The over-subscription criteria for Middlesbrough's Roman Catholic primary schools and those schools with oversubscription criteria different to the LA are listed in Appendix A.

-After the admission of children with Statements of Special Educational Needs or an Education, Health & Care Plan where a particular school is named in the Statement or Plan, the over subscription criteria will be applied as follows:
+After the admission of children with Statements of Special Educational Needs or an Education, Health & Care Plan where a particular school is named in the Statement or Plan, the over subscription criteria will be applied as follows;

-- i) 'Children looked after' (in public care), and children previously 'looked after', but ceased to be so because they were adopted immediately following having been looked after. ( or became subject to a child arrangements order or special guardianship order).
+- i) 'Children looked after' (in public care), and children previously 'looked after', but ceased to be so because they were adopted immediately following having been looked after. ( or became subject to a child arrangements order or special quardianship order).
 See note 1 - ii) Children permanently resident in the Admission Zone, i.e. the address at which the child is registered for child benefit, who express a preference for that school (proof of address may be required).
-See note 2 - Children who will have a brother and/or step brother and/or sister and/or step sister or the child of the parent/carer's partner living at the same address attending the school in the September of admission.
+See note 2 - iii) Children who will have a brother and/or step brother and/or sister and/or step sister or the child of the parent/carer's partner living at the same address attending the school in the September of admission.
 See note 2 - iv) Children with exceptional social and / or medical reasons for attending the school, which in the latter circumstances are substantiated by the LA medical advisors.
 A letter from the child's GP or other relevant professional such as a social worker must be submitted with the application.
 Social reasons do not include domestic arrangements such as parents working commitments or childcare arrangements.
 Only exceptional circumstances such as parents who have a disability, which may mean their child must attend a particular school, will be considered.
-(In this instance a letter from the parent's GP or other relevant professional such as a social worker must be submitted with the application) See note 3 - v) Children who reside closest to a particular school, measured in a straight line.
+(In this instance a letter from the parent's GP or other relevant professional such as a social worker must be submitted with the application.
+The supporting letter should detail why the school (s) applied for is / are the only one (s) that can accommodate the child).
+See note 3 - v) Children who reside closest to a particular school, measured in a straight line.

 The measure will be taken from the front door of the child's home to the main entrance of the school.